Skip to content

 YYYY = "yyyy-yyyy-yyy-yyyy"

-## Change it to the YYYY you named above
+## Change to the name assigned above (YYYY)

 [servers.YYYY.wordpress]